alexbepple/webdriver-vs-devtools-protocol/README.md

   * Don’t have npx? `npm -g i npx`
 * [jq](https://stedolan.github.io/jq/), e.g. `brew install jq`
 * [go-task](https://taskfile.org/#/), e.g. `brew install go-task`
-  * Of course, you can just execute the commands from the [Taskfile](Taskfile.yml) directly.
+  * Of course, you cahow n just execute the commands from the [Taskfile](Taskfile.yml) directly.
 * If you are not on a Mac, or have your Chrome in a non-standard location, change the path in [src/setup.js](src/setup.js).

 ### Usage

+In one terminal:

+    yarn start

+In another:

     env SAMPLE_SIZE=100 task